 A long-term relationship or marriage is a blessing—but what do you do when the doldrums set in?
 How can you see your spouse with fresh eyes?
 Appreciating everything you have together and awakening what may have gone dormant?

-- Celebrate What's Working: Research has shown that couples who focus on the negatives in their relationship—feel more negative!
+- Celebrate What's Working: Research has shown that couples who focus on the negatives in their relationship end up feeling more negative!
 What a surprise.
 A study by Robinson and Price (1980) concluded that unhappy couples notice the occurrence of pleasurable events in their relationships 50% less than happy couples.
 Reminisce about the good times you’ve spent together recently and what you appreciate about your marriage.

-- Reattach as Friends: Spend quality time together—getting current on the emotional level even if it’s nothing earth shattering.
-Revealing your inner most thoughts and being listened to—inevitably re-engages two people.
+- Reattach as Friends: Spend quality time together, getting current on the emotional level even if it’s nothing earth shattering.
+Revealing your inner most thoughts and being listened to inevitably re-engages two people.
 Noticing the ordinary moments in your relationship.
-Share something you’re reading, listen attentively, be mutually available to each in the here and now.
+Share something you’re reading, listen attentively, be mutually available to each other in the here and now.
 They don’t call it “The Present” for nothing.

-- Don’t Wait To Feel “Turned On” To Make Love: Having sex increases the hormone Oxytocin—which makes us feel closer, more bonded and empathetic to our partners.
-So don’t wait to feel erotic--make love now to create the attraction.
+- Don’t Wait To Feel “Turned On” To Make Love: Having sex increases the hormone oxytocin, which makes us feel closer, more bonded and more empathetic to our partners.
+So don’t wait to feel erotic, make love now to create the attraction.
 Sometimes sex in long term marriages gets fraught with power struggles and expectations.
 Make an agreement to set aside some time to be sensual.
 Lock the door, turn off the cell phones and have fun together.
 Lower your expectations for each sexual experience.
-Let go of orgasm or penetration-- anything that is “goal” oriented.
-Being in bed for a few hours making out, touching and talking ---can be thrilling.
+Let go of orgasm or penetration or anything that is “goal” oriented.
+Being in bed for a few hours making out, touching and talking can be thrilling.
 Remember when you were dating or courting each other and you practically peeled a layer of your own skin in preparation for that special date?
 Pretend you’re dating again.
 Adorn yourself, wear clothes that show off your assets, buy perfumes or colognes that make you smell and feel attractive.
 Be the source of what you are seeking from your partner.